h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Dropout Mode for Lag Features
 - Probability to Create Non-Target Lag Features
 - Method to Create Rolling Test Set Predictions
+- Rolling method used for GA validation
 - Probability for New Time-Series Transformers to Use Default Lags
 - Probability of Exploring Interaction-Based Lag Transformers
 - Probability of Exploring Aggregation-Based Lag Transformers
+- Time series centering or detrending transformation
+- Custom bounds for SEIRD epidemic model parameters
+- Which SEIRD model component the target column corresponds to: I: Infected, R: Recovered, D: Deceased.
+- Time series log-based target transformation
+- Log size used for time series target transformation

 **NLP Settings**
-- Max TensorFlow Epochs for NLP
-- Accuracy Above Enable TensorFlow NLP by Default for All Models

 - Enable Word-Based CNN TensorFlow Models for NLP
 - Enable Word-Based BiGRU TensorFlow Models for NLP
 - Enable Character-Based CNN TensorFlow Models for NLP
+- Enable PyTorch models for NLP (Experimental)
+- Select which pretrained PyTorch NLP model(s) to use
+- Max TensorFlow Epochs for NLP
+- Accuracy Above Enable TensorFlow NLP by Default for All Models
-- Path to Pretrained Embeddings for TensorFlow NLP Models
+- Path to Pretrained Embeddings for TensorFlow NLP Models.
+If empty, will train from scratch.
-- Allow Training of Unfrozen Pretrained Embeddings
-- Whether Python/MOJO Scoring Runtime Will Have GPUs
+- For TensorFlow NLP, allow training of unfrozen pretrained embeddings (in addition to fine-tuning of the rest of the graph)
+- Number of epochs for fine-tuning of PyTorch NLP models
+- Batch size for PyTorch NLP models
+- Maximum sequence length (padding length) for PyTorch NLP models
+- Path to pretrained PyTorch NLP models, If empty, will get models from S3
 - Fraction of Text Columns Out of All Features to be Considered a Text-Dominanted Problem
 - Fraction of Text per All Transformers to Trigger That Text Dominated
-- Threshold for String Columns to be Treated as Text
+- Threshold for String Columns to be Treated as Text (0.0 - text, 1.0 - string)

+**Image Settings**

+- Enable TensorFlow models for processing of image data
+- Supported pretrained image recognition models
+- Dimensionality of feature space created by pretrained (and fine-tuned) TensorFlow image models
+- Enable fine-tuning of the pretrained image models used for the Image Vectorizer transformers
+- Number of epochs for fine-tuning of TensorFlow image models
+- Batch size for TensorFlow image models.
+Automatic: -1
+- Image download timeout in seconds
+- Max allowed fraction of missing values for image column
+- Min. fraction of images that need to be of valid types for image column to be used
+- Enable GPU(s) for faster predictions witth pretrained TensorFlow models.

 **Recipes Settings**

 - Include Specific Transformers
 - Include Specific Models
 - Include Specific Scorers
+- Include specific preprocessing transformers
+- Number of pipeline layers
+- Include specific data recipes during experiment
+- Scorer to optimize threshold to be sued in other confusion-matrix based scorers (for binary classification)
 - Probability to Add Transformers
 - Probability to Add Best Shared Transformers
 - Probability to Prune Transformers